-Milk collection centres (MCCs) have a history in Uganda that long pre-dates CGIAR research.
+Milk collection centers (MCCs) have a history in Uganda that long pre-dates CGIAR research.
 A history is provided in the evaluation report by Balikowa et al (2021).
-The prevailing national trend in milk production shows steady growth with an estimated 450 million litres being produced in 1990, increasing to an estimated 2.8 billion litres by 2021 (Balikowa et al, 2021).
+The prevailing national trend in milk production shows steady growth, with an estimated 450 million liters produced in 1990, increasing to an estimated 2.8 billion liters by 2021.
 Of this, less than 5% was marketed through formal channels in 1990, a share that had grown to an estimated 46% by 2020 (Balikowa et al, 2021).
-However, the quality of the operations at milk collection centres, particularly for chilling milk and testing for quality, has remained a concern.
-Furthermore, the same evaluation found that most MCCs (77.7%) pay their suppliers every 15 days, 17.5% pay weekly, and only 2.9% pay on the same day as receipt of delivery.
+However, the quality of the operations at milk collection centers, particularly for chilling milk and testing for quality, has remained a concern.
+Furthermore, the same evaluation found that most MCCs (77.7%) pay their suppliers every 15 days, whereas 1.9% pay monthly, 17.5% pay weekly, and only 2.9% pay on the same day as receipt of delivery.
 This potentially represents an obstacle to participation in MCCs for liquidity-constrained smallholders.

 In 2014, the EADD project received a grant of USD 25.5 million to scale up the operation after the first phase was evaluated as successful.
-The second phase supported four variants of the hub model, including: (i) farmer-owned chilling plants; (ii) processor-owned chilling plants; (iii) traditional market hubs with no chilling plants but that bulk milk; and iv) traditional market hubs that do not bulk milk.
+The second phase supported four variants of the milk collection centers, including: (i) farmer-owned chilling plants; (ii) processor-owned chilling plants; (iii) traditional market hubs with no chilling plants but that bulk milk; and iv) traditional market hubs that do not bulk milk.
 ILRI led the EADD Consortium on knowledge-based learning activities and was responsible for providing research support to inform EADD interventions.
 ILRI's involvement in EADD was largely through three major tasks: documentation of innovation and research related to dairy production; knowledge sharing among partners; and informing project design.

-The UHIS survey data provides a measure of the presence of an MCC in the community questionnaire, as well as a measure of milk quality testing occurring in the centres.
-These measures allow us to document the reach of these innovations, without attempting to decipher the marginal contribution of ILRI via EADD to the functioning and ongoing presence of the hubs/MCCs.
+The UHIS survey data provides a measure of the presence of an MCC in the community questionnaire, as well as a measure of milk quality testing occurring in the centers.
+These measures allow us to document the reach of these innovations, without attempting to decipher the marginal contribution of ILRI via EADD to the functioning and ongoing presence of the MCCs.

-East Coast Fever Infection and Treatment Method
+4.2.4 East Coast Fever Infection and Treatment Method

 East Coast Fever (ECF) is a very significant disease of cattle across numerous countries in Sub-Saharan Africa, including Uganda.
 The only currently available method of immunization against ECF is known as the Infection and Treatment Method (ITM).
-ITM is a homogenized and partially purified preparation of infected ticks, which is administered simultaneously with long-acting antibiotic, the latter being administered to prevent the development of severe clinical disease (Patel et al, 2019).
-Vaccinated calves are then ear tagged.
-The treatment is expensive (estimated at between \$6 and \$10 USD per animal (GALVMed, 2015), particularly as a result of the liquid nitrogen cold chain typically required for storing and transporting the vaccine which can be a significant constrain in countries like Uganda (Atuhaire et al, 2020).
+ITM is a homogenized and partially purified preparation of infected ticks, which is administered simultaneously with a longacting antibiotic, the latter being administered to prevent the development of severe clinical disease (Patel et al, 2019).
+Vaccinated calves are then ear-tagged.
+The treatment is expensive, estimated at between USD 6 and USD 10 per animal (GALVMed, 2015).
+This is particularly due to the liquid nitrogen cold chain typically required for storing and transporting the vaccine, which can be a significant constraint in countries like Uganda (Atuhaire et al, 2020).